 Shop and curios

-When it comes time to leave you don’t have to do so empty-handed because the curio shop has a wide variety of souvenirs and mementos for you to choose from and remember the day you spent at World of Birds.
+When it comes time to leave you don’t have to do so empty-handed because the curio shop has a wide variety of souvenirs and mementoes for you to choose from and remember the day you spent at World of Birds.

 Birds as far as the eye can see

-Like the name suggests, the World of Birds has a range of striking birds for you to see.
+As the name suggests, the World of Birds has a range of striking birds for you to see.
 From your run of the mill ducks and cockatiels to Rheas and Peafowl, you are going to have the chance to see some stunning, colourful birds as well as some scary ones like Vultures and Eagles.

 World of Birds mammals

-World of Birds also rescued numerous small and medium size mammals over the years:
+World of Birds also rescued numerous small and medium-size mammals over the years:

 - Guinea pigs